 As I approached him, our eyes met, his first instinct was to lift the corners of his mouth into a smile.
 He introduced himself as Turhan.

 Up until last year, Turhan had spent most of his life working.
 He says it’s all he knows.

 “I was in special education classes all my life,” said Turhan.
 “Even though I completed high school, they tell me that I have a 7th grade education.”

 Since the age of 18, Turhan has been cycling through “jobs.”
 He uses the word very deliberately, in his mind he thinks that he will never be able to say that he has a genuine career.

 “I never made it to college, I do what I can to make ends meet,” he explained.

-Now 49, Turhan’s most recent employment had been at a restaurant, he took care of a lot of the bulk work by bringing in and putting away shipments of supplies.
+Now 49, Turhan’s most recent employment had been at a restaurant, where he took care of a lot of the bulk work by bringing in and putting away shipments of supplies.